 - Grande Bravo® functional whey protein concentrate (WPC)

 - Grande Ultra® whey protein isolate (WPI)

-If you’re considering any of these innovative whey ingredients to improve the texture, flavor, nutrition and cost savings of your food or beverage products, read on for answers to 10 common questions!
+If you’re considering any of these innovative whey ingredients to improve the texture, flavor, nutrition and cost optimization of your food or beverage products, read on for answers to 10 common questions!